plone/plonedev.vagrant/README.rst

 Problems or suggestions?
 ------------------------

-File a ticket at https://github.com/smcmahon/plonedev_vagrant/issues.
-If this kit becomes mainstream, the tracker may move to http://dev.plone.org.
+File a ticket at http://dev.plone.org.
+Make sure you mention that the component is plonedev.vagrant.

 Steve McMahon, steve@dcn.org